NewsAppsUMD/first-django-app-umd/docs/index.rst

     $ python manage.py runserver

-Visit `localhost:8000 <http://localhost:8000>`_ in your browser to see Django in action.
+You should get a popup window in your codespace that takes you to your browser to see Django in action.
 Here's what you should see.

 .. image:: /_static/hello-django.jpg